جامعة النجاح الوطنية

 • 10231101

-A compulsory practical course, designed to introduce the students to various experimental practices used in general chemistry, such as accurate weighing, performing basic chemical methods such as filtration, titration and gravimetric analysis, make simple metathesis and redox reactions, calorimetry experiments and calculations.
+Designed to introduce the students to various experimental practices used in general chemistry, i.e., using balance, make simple chemistry methods such as filtration, titration and gravimetric analysis, making simple metathesis and redox reactions and performing some gas and calorimetry experiments and calculations.

 Speciality Optional Requirements, Second Set Student must complete 3 credit hours